How To Fix Water Leak Coming From Pressure Gauge/Valve On Water Tank?

 Turn Off The Water Tank That Is Leaking

 The water tank will have a meter or an On/Off button near the line connection.
-If your water tank is electric, find your home’s electric grid panel and turn the switch to the “Off” position.
+If your water tank is electric, find your home’s electric panel and turn the switch to the Off position.

 After That, Turn Off The Water Supply Of The Tank

-On the top of the water tank, there are two plumbing pipes – the hot water pipe, which distributes hot water to your taps, and the cold water storage line.
-Only the cold pipe has a shutoff valve; set it to the Offsetting to prevent cold water from entering the tank.
+On the top of the water tank, there are two plumbing pipes — the hot water pipe, which distributes hot water to your taps, and the cold water supply line.
+Only the cold pipe has a shutoff valve; set it to Off to prevent cold water from entering the tank.

 Discover The Source Of Leakage Of A Water Heater